 Whey competes with casein, which is also derived from milk.
 This protein is slower to digest, and its release lasts 7 to 8 hours, making it an asset at night.
 Whey, on the other hand, is rapidly digested, reducing the release time to 2-3 hours.

-Both casein and whey are rich in leucine, essential for the anabolism required after exercise.
+Casein, like whey, is rich in leucine, which is essential for the anabolism sought after exercise.

 Protein powders have a satiety-enhancing effect, so they should not be consumed before meals, unless the aim is to lose fat by leaning out.
 In this case, it can be part of the dietary strategy to reduce calorie intake.